Hand Injury Compensation Claims

 Common causes of hand injuries

 We recognise that many environments make a person more vulnerable to sustaining a hand injury and it is important that those liable observe the necessary safety requirements to minimise risk.
-Some of the most common causes of hand injuries that we are presented with include:
+Some of the most common causes of hand injuries include:

 Accidents at the workplace